shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

 Russia: Letters-numbers-letters-region code
 Japan:  Hiragana + numbers format
 Australia: State-specific format
+French: Modern french plates are white rectangles with blue bonds
 ```
 - vegetation can too determine the area as well the region for example
 ```